Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Só aspirava ao racional, ao tangivel, ao que já fôra alcançado por outros no meu bairro, ao que é accessivel ao bacharel.

-I only aspired to the rational, the tangible, to what had already been achieved by others in my neighborhood, to what is accessible to the bachelor.
+I only aspired to the rational, the tangible, what others in my neighborhood had already achieved, what is accessible to a bachelor.

 E ia-me resignando, como quem a uma table d'hôte mastiga a bucha de pão secco á espera que lhe chegue o prato rico da Charlotte russe.

-And I was resigned, like one who chews dry bread at a buffet, waiting for the rich dish of Charlotte russe to arrive.
+And I was resigning myself, like someone at a table d'hôte chewing on a piece of dry bread while waiting for the rich dish of Charlotte russe to arrive.

 As felicidades haviam de vir: e para as apressar eu fazia tudo o que devia como portuguez e como constitucional:―pedia-as todas as noites a Nossa Senhora das Dôres, e comprava decimos da loteria.

-The felicities would come: and to hasten them, I did everything I should as a Portuguese and as a constitutionalist:—I prayed to Our Lady of Sorrows every night, and bought lottery decimos.
+The joys would come: and to hasten them, I did everything I should as a Portuguese and a constitutionalist: - I prayed to Our Lady of Sorrows every night, and bought lottery tickets.

 No entanto procurava distrahir-me.